bazel-contrib/bazel-lib/README.md

 scope of that project is narrow and it's very difficult to get anyone's attention to review PRs there.

+_Need help?_ This ruleset has support provided by https://aspect.dev.

 ## Installation

 From the release you wish to use: